alicolville/Weight-Tracker/readme.txt

 * Improvement: Added filter to allow calories to maintain weight to be overridden (wlt-filter-calories-maintain)							//TODO: Document
 * Improvement: Added filter to allow calories to lose weight to be overridden (wlt-filter-calories-lose)									//TODO: Document
 * Improvement: Added filter to allow table rows to be filtered in Harris Benedict tables (wlt-filter-harris-benedict-rows)					//TODO: Document
+* Improvement: Added filter to allow default macros to be specified and override WLT plugin. (wlt-filter-macros-custom)       				//TODO: Document

 = 5.2.26 =